 Aminopyralid and clopyralid are broken down by soil micro-organisms, which live in damp, well-aerated soil.
 These conditions are best achieved by maintaining good soil conditions, and thoroughly incorporating the manure or compost into the soil.
 In dry soil conditions, breakdown may take longer, and you may need to consider watering.

 The following options are available to you:

 If you think your garden or allotment has been affected by aminopyralid or clopyralid residues in manure or compost, please use the form below to contact us.
+Please note this form is only for the UK and Ireland.
 Please provide as much detail as possible to enable us to help you resolve your issue.